 In her free time, Jackie likes to watch movies, play with her puppy Brady and hang out with her family and friends.

 Isabela is a student at Massbay Community college.
 She is pursuing a career as an educator with a concentration in English.
-She will be graduating with my associates degree in spring of 2020 and pursuing higher education after that.
-Her prior experience with children includes nannying her niece when she was first born up until she was two years old.
-She enjoy working with children as she loves seeing them grasp ideas, become independent and develop their own personalities.
-While growing up, she was always outside either riding her bike, climbing trees, exploring forests, swimming at local lakes or getting her hands dirty in anything outdoors.
-She believe nature is an important aspect of a child’s development.
+She will be graduating with an Associates Degree in the Spring of 2020 and will continue on to pursue a higher education.
+Her prior experience with children includes nannying her niece from infancy throughout preschool.
+She enjoys working with children as she loves seeing them grasp ideas, become independent and develop their own personalities.
+While growing up, she was always outside riding her bike, climbing trees, exploring forests, swimming at local lakes or getting her hands dirty in anything outdoors.
+She believes nature is an important aspect of a child’s development.
 She is overjoyed to be teaching toddlers by using the Reggio Style approach.

 "Learning alongside Ms. Jackie has been nothing short of extraordinary."

-In her free time, she enjoys time with my family, writing poetry, exploring local coffee shops, cooking, and traveling.
+In her free time, she enjoys spending time with her family, writing poetry, exploring local coffee shops, cooking, and traveling.

-Janet holds as BS/MS in Computer Science.
-After working in this field for 14 years she decided to stay home full time with her four children.
+Janet holds a BS/MS in Computer Science.
+After working in the Computer Science field for 14 years, she decided to stay home full time with her four children.

-When her youngest entered first grade, Janet became a foster parent and fostered several children in need of temporary homes.
+When her youngest child entered first grade, Janet became a Foster Parent and fostered several children in need of temporary homes.
 A few years later, Janet began pursuing a career in Early Childhood Education.
 She is Lead Teacher certified by the Department of Education and is continuing her classes at Mass Bay Community College to further her certifications.

 Janet has a second degree black belt in Taekwondo.
-For several summers she taught her Tae kwon do skills to children ages 5-10 at a summer camp in Needham and Robert Giorgio’s School of Tae kwon do.
-Her love of language, nature, and art has been of personal interest to her as she explores the world with her baby students.
+For several summers she taught Taekwondo to children ages 5-10 at a summer camp in Needham and Robert Giorgio’s School of Taekwondo.
+Her love of language, nature, and art has been of personal interest as she explores the world in her infant classroom.